Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Framework and Algorithm

-To compare the rates for gradient descent and predictor-corrector methods established in Theorems \ref{thm:gd_lb} and \ref{thm:pc} we set a learning rate such that $h/\eta \to 0$ as $h \to 0$.
-We see from Theorem \ref{thm:gd} that the ATE for gradient descent converges to zero at a rate $\cO(h/\eta)$, and Theorem \ref{thm:gd_lb} underscores the optimality of this rate by providing an example where ATE cannot converge faster than $h/\eta$.
-In contrast, we establish in Theorem \ref{thm:pc} that the ATE for predictor-corrector update converges to zero at rate $h^2/\eta$ (since it holds $\frac{L' h^2}{M\eta + h M'} \asymp \frac{L' h^2}{M\eta}$ as long as $h/\eta \to 0$), which a faster rate than $h/\eta$.
+To compare the rates for the PC algorithm and gradient descent, we set a learning rate such that $h/\eta \to 0$ as $h \to 0$.
+We see from Theorem \ref{thm:gd_lb} that the ATE for gradient descent ATE cannot converge faster than $h/\eta$.
+By comparison, the ATE for PC algorithm in the non-stochastic setting (see Theorem \ref{thm:pc}) converges to zero at rate $h^2/\eta$ (since it holds $\frac{L'' h^2}{M\eta + h M'} \asymp \frac{L'' h^2}{M\eta}$ as long as $h/\eta \to 0$), which a faster rate than $h/\eta$.
 Hence, we conclude that the ATE for predictor-corrector update converges at a faster rate than the ATE for gradient descent update.
 A high-level reasoning for such a distinction is the following: the gradient descent method does not consider or calibrate for the underlying smoothness in $\stheta(t)$ while performing the time updates, whereas predictor-corrector calibrates for the smoothness in the time update by adjusting the term $-h\{\nabla_{\theta\theta}\cR(\hat\theta_t, t)\} ^{-1} \nabla_{\theta t}\cR(\hat\theta_t, t)$.